arangodb/fuerte/README.md

 - agenda - the task is to get the nosql-tests working - what do those tests require?
 - tests - without tests we never know the exact status (below is a list of missing featues)
 - hanging with 100k requests (needs to be found)
-- c++/node: incomplete handling of broken connections - need to find out what is missing (worse in node)
 - http/vst: content type handling needs testing
 - http: only first slice is added as payload
-- vst: only the first slice is available via slices()
 - vst: no compression
 - node: no good node integration (libuv)
 - node: no real asynchronous work because of the above